 - Try to climb on a clear day.
 Your photos will be so much better.
 I got lucky.
 With minimal planning or prior knowledge of Welsh weather, I had a great day.
 As I have since learned, weather at the bottom of a mountain is no prediction of weather at the top of a mountain.

-- Snacks, water, and for me ibuprofen are crucial.
+- Snacks, water, and for me, ibuprofen are crucial.
 I only had 1L of water, a few power bars and fruit, and zero painkillers.
-I crawled up into a ball when I got back to my room, and finally, after a hot shower or two and 800mg of motrin, I could walk normally again.
+I crawled into a ball when I got back to my room, and finally, after a hot shower or two and 800mg of motrin, I could walk some kind of normal again.